apache/datasketches-website/docs/Memory/MemoryPackage.md

 ## Memory Package

-Note: this applies to the memory package prior to version 0.10.0
+Note: this applies to the memory package after version 0.10.0

 ### Introduction
-The DataSketches sketches-core repository consists of two sub-modules: <i>sketches</i> and <i>memory</i> each of which have their own POM and are released as separate sets of jars prefixed as <i>sketches-core</i>
-and <i>memory</i>.
-The <i>sketches-core-X.Y.Z.jar</i> contains the Java <i>com.yahoo.sketches</i> package,
-and the <i>memory-X.Y.Z.jar</i> contains the Java <i>com.yahoo.memory</i> package.
+The DataSketches memory package has its own repository and is released with its own jars in Maven Central.
 To avoid confusion in the documentation the capitalized <i>Memory</i> refers to the code in the Java <i>com.yahoo.memory</i> package, and the uncapitalized <i>memory</i> refers to computer memory in general.

-The <i>Memory</i> package allows the construction and primitive read-write capabilities of data structures in native computer memory, which is also referred to as "off-java-heap" or just "off-heap".
+The <i>Memory</i> package allows primitive read-write capabilities of data structures in native computer memory, which is also referred to as "off-java-heap" or just "off-heap".
-For compatibility and ease-of-use the <i>Memory</i> API can also be used to manage data structures that are contained in Java on-heap arrays or ByteBuffers.
+For compatibility and ease-of-use the <i>Memory</i> API can also be used to manage data structures that are contained in Java on-heap primitive arrays, memory mapped files, or ByteBuffers.

 The hardware systems used in big data environments can be quite large approaching a terabyte of RAM and 24 or more CPUs, each of which can manage two threads.
-Most of that memory is usually dedicated to selected partitions of the raw data, which can be orders of magnitude larger.
+Most of that memory is usually dedicated to selected partitions of data, which can even be orders of magnitude larger.
 How the system designers select the partitions of the data to be in RAM over time is quite complex and varies considerably based on the specific objectives of the systems platform.

-It is in these very large data environments that managing how the data gets copied into RAM and when it is considered obsolete and can be written over by newer or different partitions of data is a significant portion of the systems design.
+It is in these very large data environments that managing how the data gets copied into RAM and when it is considered obsolete and can be written over by newer or different partitions of data is an important aspect of the systems design.
-Having the JVM manage these large chunks of memory would result in large garbage collection pauses and poor real-time performance.
+Having the JVM manage these large chunks of memory is often problematic and often results in large garbage collection pauses and poor real-time performance.
 As a result, it is often the case that the system designers need to manage these large chunks of memory directly.